b-kennedy0/oval-chili-1e745/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Making paperwork a breeze
-    text: >
+    text: |+
-      Automatic paperwork completion.
+      AutoForm is a paperwork completion service.

+      Designed to be:

+      *   Frustration-free

+      *   Mobile-friendly

+      *   Secure

+      *   Quick & Easy

-      Frustration-free, mobile-friendly, secure, quick & easy.
-What more can you want?
+      What more could you want?

     actions:
       - label: Get started
         altText: ''